 THE ADVENTURER TYPE OF PEDERAST BY PARKER ROSSMAN

-The following is one of the sections of the first chapter of Dr. Parker Rossman’s Sexual Experience Between Men and Boys (USA and London, 1976), entitled "Dimensions of a Complex Problem", introduced here.
+The following is one of the sections of the first chapter of Dr. Parker Rossman’s Sexual Experience Between Men and Boys (originally published in 1976), entitled "Dimensions of a Complex Problem", introduced here.
 His intention in this chapter was to give an unavoidably simplified but general idea of the different types of pederast and their prevalence.
 Actually, however, his evidence was mostly limited to what was then recent in countries with a Judaeo-Christian tradition.

 Sorensen divides human beings into two categories: a) the monogamists who tend to go steady with one sex partner, and b) the adventurers who seek varied sexual experiences.
 Sex is more of a game than it is loving, paternal, or husbandly, for such an adventurous male who may make sexual overtures to any attractive young person he meets just to see what the response will be.
 This type of pederasty is rooted in and begins with the more or less normal adventuring of all adolescents in the pre-love or love-seeking and dating phase of their sex life.
 Most pederast-adventurers do not at first intend to get involved in illegal sex play when setting out to play platonic-erotic games with adolescents, much like the young boy who may pretend to be eager for sexual intercourse when in fact he is still quite scared of the idea.
 However, the person who sets out on the prowl for new types of sexual experience is likely to find it.
 Teen-age boys are more readily and easily available for sex than perhaps the adventurer anticipated.